Employer Insights

 Oregon Workers’ Compensation Law pays for workers’ medical treatment and lost wages due to a work-related injury and / or illness.
 Oregon employers with at least one employee, full or part-time, must carry workers’ compensation insurance or be self-insured.

-Workers’ compensation insurance not only protects workers but also protects employers by shielding them from liability lawsuits that might result from work-related injuries or illnesses.
+Workers’ compensation insurance not only protects workers but also protects employers by shielding the business from liability lawsuits that might result from work-related injuries or illnesses.

 Employers should be aware of the following topics regarding Oregon Workers' Compensation: